Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Preliminaries

 \section{Preliminaries}

-This section briefly discusses different bounds on the quantum speed limit time, ergotropy followed by instantaneous and average powers, and a single qubit model with non-Markovian evolution modeled by the non-Markovian amplitude damping (NMAD) master equation.
+This section briefly discusses different bounds on the quantum speed limit time, a single qubit model with non-Markovian evolution modeled by the non-Markovian amplitude damping (NMAD) master equation, and ergotropy followed by instantaneous and average powers.